-On December 18, 2019, the FASB issued Accounting Standards Update No. 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes ("ASU 2019-12"), as part of its overall simplification initiative to reduce costs and complexity of applying accounting standards while maintaining or improving the usefulness of the information provided to users of financial statements.
-Among other things, the new guidance simplifies intraperiod tax allocation and reduces the complexity in accounting for income taxes with year-to-date losses in interim periods.
+On December 18, 2019, the FASB issued Accounting Standards Update No. 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes ("ASU 2019-12"), as part of its overall simplification initiative to reduce costs and complexity of applying accounting tandard while maintaining or improving the u efulne of the information provided to u er of financial tatement.
+Among other thing, the new guidance simplifies intraperiod tax allocation and reduces the complexity in accounting for income taxes with year-to-date losses in interim periods.
 The new standard is effective for the Company for its fiscal year beginning January 1, 2021.
 The adoption of the standard is not expected to have a material impact on the consolidated financial statements.